-Note the multiple fabrics used here – their Carbon E fabric features those black dots on the front piece which are the carbon thread, which works to help regulate temps and also control microbes that cause stink.
-The underarms and side panels are made of HydroDrop fabric, which is lighter and used specifically in places where more moisture transfer is needed.
+Note the multiple fabrics used in the SC12 jersey above – their Carbon E fabric features those black dots on the front piece which are the carbon thread and works to help regulate temps and also control microbes that cause stink.
+The underarms and side panels are made of their ‘Silver’ fabric, a quick drying micro-fiber with visible silver yarn, which increases breathability and provides effective anti-microbial protection.
+The sleeves are HydroDrop fabric, which is lighter and used specifically in places where more moisture transfer is needed.

 You can see a Capo base layer is showing through the sleeve, and they’ve paid equal attention to the rest of their line as well, unlike some brands who treat it as an afterthought.